shreya-saini/background-generator/README.md

 # background-generator
-Linear Gradient background generator using JavaScript ,CSS and HTMl
+Linear Gradient background generator using JavaScript ,CSS and HTML